Chemenes/myGarage/README.md

     "__v": 0
 }
 ```
-The _id property can be used to attach the document to an existing resource by getting it, pushing the _id onto its attachments array and then updating the resource.

 The url property is the link provided by AWS that can be used to retrieve the document for display.

 Error codes will be returned for bad request.